Gianluigi Buffon: 2011–2014: New era of dominance in Serie A

+On 25 February 2012, Juventus faced rivals Milan, with whom they were competing for the 2011–12 Serie A title.
+With Milan leading 1–0 at home, Sulley Muntari appeared to have doubled Milan's lead with a header from a cross by Urby Emanuelson; however the goal was not given by referee Paolo Tagliavento despite the ball crossing the line while being parried by Buffon.
+The match ended 1–1.
+Following the match, when asked about the incident, Buffon was criticised in the press for his response, stating: "The situation was so convoluted that I really didn't realise [if the ball had crossed the goal-line].
+But even if I had realised that the ball was in the goal, I'm being honest in saying that I wouldn't have helped out the referee.
+I'm saying this in a very calm and impassive manner.
+But I'm confirming: on the pitch I didn't realise whether it was a goal or not.
+Juventus went on to win the league title that season.
-On 11 August 2012, Buffon lifted his first trophy as the new Juventus captain, following Alessandro Del Piero's departure as Juventus defeated Napoli 4–2 in extra time in the 2012 Supercoppa Italiana in Beijing.
-Buffon suffered a minor injury and missed the first Serie A match of the 2012–13 season against Parma on 25 August 2012.
-He returned to the starting line-up for the next match against Udinese in Udine on 2 September, wearing the captain's armband; Juventus won the match 4–1.
-On 20 September, in Juventus' first Champions League match of the season against defending champions Chelsea, Buffon made his 400th appearance for Juventus; the match ended in a 2–2 away draw.
-Buffon obtained his first clean sheet of the season in a 2–0 home win against Chievo on 22 September.

-Buffon was nominated for the 2012 FIFA Ballon d'Or and the 2012 UEFA Team of the Year following his performances throughout the calendar year.
-He obtained his first Champions League clean sheet, against Nordsjælland, on 7 November, a match which Juve won 4–0 at Juventus Stadium.
-He also kept clean sheets as Juventus beat defending champions Chelsea 3–0 at home, and Shakhtar Donetsk 1–0 away from home, on Buffon's 100th club appearance in European competitions.
-Juventus topped their group undefeated, and advanced to the knockout stages for first time since 2008–09.

-Buffon kept a clean sheet in a 1–0 Coppa Italia win against Cagliari on 12 December, allowing Juventus to progress to the quarter-finals of the tournament.
-On 16 December, Juventus defeated Atalanta 3–0, allowing Juventus to once again claim the unofficial title of "Serie A Winter Champions", with the best defence in Serie A, having only conceded ten goals in 17 matches.
-This was also Buffon's 20th clean sheet in 2012, the most of any other goalkeeper in Europe.
-Buffon was voted second in the IFFHS World's Best Goalkeeper award, behind Iker Casillas, and was named as goalkeeper of the century by the same organisation.
+On 11 August 2012, Buffon lifted his first trophy as the new Juventus captain, following Alessandro Del Piero's departure as Juventus defeated Napoli 4–2 in the 2012 Supercoppa Italiana.
+Buffon suffered a minor injury and missed the first Serie A match of the 2012–13 season.
+He returned to the starting line-up on 2 September as team captain.
+He was nominated for the 2012 FIFA Ballon d'Or and the 2012 UEFA Team of the Year for his performances throughout the calendar year.
+He obtained his first Champions League clean sheet on 7 November against Nordsjælland and kept clean sheets against Chelsea and Shakhtar Donetsk, the latter of which was on Buffon's 100th club appearance in European competitions.
+Buffon kept a clean sheet in a Coppa Italia win against Cagliari on 12 December.
+Buffon was voted second in the IFFHS World's Best Goalkeeper award, behind Iker Casillas, and named goalkeeper of the century by the same organisation.